 Insurance companies offer discounts for a number of situations.
 You should ask about discounts for which you may qualify.
 Here are some examples:

+- Multi-Line Discounts.
 Most insurers offer a discount if you already have one or more policies (such as home, life, or auto insurance) with their company.

+- Clubs or Associations.
 Certain clubs, unions or professional associations negotiate deals on behalf of their members that can get you a lower insurance rate.

+- Age.
 Generally speaking, more experienced drivers are eligible for lower premiums.

 Insurance companies may have some variation in their claim procedures from company to company.
 Make sure you know what to do in the event of an accident and how to file an insurance claim if it becomes necessary.
 In general, if you are in an accident, you should contact your insurance company as soon as possible and follow their instructions.
-Knowing what to do before an accident occurs can save you time, money and stress if you find yourself in a collision.
+Knowing what to do before an accident occurs can save you time, money, and stress if you find yourself in a collision.

 The key to getting the right insurance policy for your needs for the right price is twofold.
-You need to shop around to get the best rate, and getting insurance quotes, especially online, can be the easiest and quickest way to do that.
+You need to shop around to get the best rate and getting insurance quotes online can be the easiest and quickest way to do that.